|

 CHAPTER 1

-land at the age of 17.
-It seems reasonable to suppose he might
+poached deer on Lucy’s land at the age of 17.
+It seems reasonable to

-have started sooner with smaller game.
-For Wills life I
+suppose he might have started sooner with smaller game.
+For Will’s life

-of Shakespeare, based upon his TV series.
-I also gained
+Shakespeare,’ based upon his TV series.
+I also gained a lot from

-He and his wife Judith were godparents to Wills twins who
+friend of Will’s.
+He and his wife Judith were godparents to Will’s

-wool without a license.
-John Shakespeare was accused of this crime
+traded in wool without a license.
+John Shakespeare was accused of this

 CHAPTER 2

-of different ways in the documents we have.
-In Elizabethan times
+different ways in the documents we have.
+In Elizabethan times spelling

-spelling was not standardised and many words had several different
+was not standardised and many words had several different versions.

-to them as Beestons men.
-This Beeston is thought
+Strange’s men refers to them as ‘Beeston’s men.’
+This Beeston is

-law.
-Therefore womens roles were played by boys.
+against the law.
+Therefore women’s roles were played by boys.

-performed a morris dance from London to Norwich, celebrating the
+in 1600 he performed a morris dance from London to Norwich, celebrating

-feat in a book called Kemps Nine Days Wonder.
+the feat in a book called ‘Kemp’s Nine Days Wonder.’

 CHAPTER 3

-It tells the tale of a Persian king who after many acts of murderous
+publication in 1569.
+It tells the tale of a Persian king who after many

-brutality gets his just desserts when he accidentally stabs himself
+acts of murderous brutality gets his just desserts when he accidentally

-to death with his sword while getting on his horse.
-It is typical
+stabs himself to death with his sword while getting on his horse.
+It is

 his boyhood.